Nordic-Baltic Eight: Northern Future Forum

 The Northern Future Forum is an annual, informal meeting of Prime Ministers, policy makers, entrepreneurs and business leaders from the NB8 countries and the United Kingdom.
 Initially referred to as UK-Nordic-Baltic Summit, the name Northern Future Forum was introduced at the second meeting in Stockholm.
 Northern Future Forum has been hosted in London (2011), Stockholm (2012), Riga (2013), Helsinki (2014), and in Reykjavik (2015).
 In 2016, it was planned to hold the event in Stavanger, Norway, but it was postponed and eventually took place in 2018.

 NB8 and Visegrad Group

-NB8 and Visegrad Group countries (Czech Republic, Hungary, Poland, Slovakia) Ministers of Foreign Affairs have been meeting since 2013.
+NB8 and Visegrad Group countries (Czech Republic, Hungary, Poland, Slovakia) Ministers of Foreign Affairs have been meeting annually since 2013.
 The first meeting was held in Gdansk, Poland.
 In 2014 the ministers met in Narva, Estonia; in 2015 - in High Tatras at Štrbské Pleso, Slovakia.
 In 2016, the meeting was held on the shore of the Baltic Sea in the city of Jūrmala, Latvia.
-In 2017, the meeting was planned to take place in spring in Poland.
+The 8th annual meeting was held on June 3, 2020 as a video conference.